tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 The GitHub repository of the WiFi Link firmware contains [binaries of version 1.0.0](https://github.com/arduino-org/arduino-firmware-wifilink/releases/tag/1.0.0).
 There are two files:

 * `ArduinoFirmwareWiFiLink-UNO_WIFI_DEV_ED-1.0.0.bin` - to write from address 0, contains bootloader and the firmware functions.
 * `ArduinoFirmwareWiFiLink-WEB_PANEL-1.0.0.bin` - to write from flash address 0x300000.
-It is an image of ESP file system SPIFFS, containing static file for the Web Panel.
+It is an image of ESP file system SPIFFS, containing static files for the Web Panel.
 The file is 1 MB big.

 For flashing you need the esptool.
 You can use the python script or if you installed "Uno WiFi Updater Plugin", then you can use packaged esptool from tools/UnoWiFi/tool/bin in your sketches folder Arduino/.